The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 It’s a strange mix of things for a racing game, but it works.

-Along the way, you’ll gain in-game currency that you can spend on upgrades and aesthetics.
+You’ll gain in-game currency to spend on upgrades and aesthetics along the way.
 In addition, Real Racing 3 has split-screen multiplayer and leaderboards so that you can compete with your friends.

 It’s action-packed, looks great, and runs with a very smooth FPS rate on the NVIDIA Shield.
 It’s a great sequel to the franchise’s first two games and well worth your time.